Zach McKinstry Player Props: Tigers vs. Twins

 Zach McKinstry At The Plate

-- He has hit a long ball in 8.2% of his games this year, and 2.3% of his trips to the dish.
+- He has gone deep in 8.1% of his games this season, and 2.3% of his chances at the plate.

-- McKinstry has driven in a run in 11 games this season (18.0%), including two games with multiple runs batted in.
+- In 11 games this season (17.7%), McKinstry has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.